dconstruct-tech/dash-sdk/docs/sdk-config/rest-config.md

 # d.ASH Service Configuration

-This section of the d.ASH SDK documentation provides details about the configuration file for the rest server - `rest_config.json` - found in the folder `\dash-sdk\configs`..
-Information in this section includes variable and definitions to configure the rest server.
+This section of the d.ASH SDK documentation provides details about the configuration file for the rest server - `rest_config.json` - found in the folder `\dash-sdk\configs`.
+Information in this section includes variable and definitions to configure the d.ASH service.

 ### 1.1 ^^Config File^^